The Constitution and Bylaws

 Section 1

-The dues of the members shall be determined by the vote of the membership at the Annual September meeting and shall be due and payable on or before April lst of the ensuing year.
+The dues of the members shall be determined by the vote of the membership at the Annual September meeting and shall be due and payable on or before April l of the ensuing year.

 Section 2